 Two main controls are created for this game.
 These controls are known as Wii-remote.

-The first Wii-remote allows the character to create sounds by hitting objects.
+The first Wii-remote allows the character to create sounds by hitting objects, just like cricket.
 This one has a nun chuck attached to it, facilitating movement and other game interactions.
 The second Wii-remote is placed in apposition to the player.
 When this is used with head trackers, it allows you to track your movements in the game.

 This is another equipment provided for the main character.
 This is used with the aid of an infrared glass.
 These glasses, when connected with the second Wii-remote, allow amplification of easy tracking.